Blog

 A leaking water heater might seem like a minor annoyance, but it’s a problem you shouldn’t ignore.
 Beyond the puddle on your floor, a leak can create serious safety hazards for your home and family.
 Before you decide to hop in the shower, it’s important to understand the potential risks involved.
 From electrical shocks to unexpected bursts of scalding water, the dangers are real.
 Let's look at why that drip is a bigger deal than you might think.

-Electrical Shock and Fire Risks
+The Risk of Electrical Shock and Fire

 We all know that water and electricity are a dangerous combination.
 Your water heater has electrical components that control its heating elements and thermostat.
 If water from a leak seeps into this wiring, it can create a severe risk of electrical shock throughout your home’s plumbing.
 Taking a shower could become incredibly dangerous.
 Furthermore, the water can cause a short circuit, which can spark a fire in your utility closet or garage.
 If you see a leak, especially near the unit's power source, it's critical to address it immediately.
 Don't risk it; professional plumbing services can safely diagnose and fix the issue.

-Risk of Scalding from Unstable Temperatures
+Scalding Risk from Unpredictable Temperatures

 A leak can interfere with your water heater's ability to regulate temperature.
 The internal thermostat might malfunction due to water damage or pressure changes caused by the leak.
 This can lead to the water becoming dangerously hot without warning.
 You could step into the shower expecting a comfortable temperature only to be hit with scalding water, causing serious burns.
 This is especially risky for children and the elderly.
 An unpredictable water heater is an unsafe water heater, and a professional should inspect it to ensure all components are working correctly as part of our heating services.

-Potential for Water Damage and Mold
+The Potential for Serious Water Damage and Mold

 Even a small, slow leak can cause extensive damage over time.
 Water can soak into drywall, warp flooring, and rot the structural supports of your home.
 This hidden damage is often expensive to repair.
 More importantly, the constant moisture creates the perfect environment for mold and mildew to grow.
 Mold can spread quickly behind walls and under floors, compromising your home’s indoor air quality and potentially causing respiratory problems, allergies, and other health issues for your family.
 What starts as a small drip can easily become a major and costly problem for your property and your health.